I used to get annoyed by terms like self-love and self-compassion.

 At first, it was exciting.
 Motivating articles about getting up super early to work on your passion; how you could throw off your deepest insecurities and take on the world; brilliant techniques to build new habits and break down bad ones.
 You know the stuff I’m talking about.

 But pretty quickly, I started to sense that something was a little bit off inside the exciting wonderland of self-improvement.
-The whole change your life in 5 simple steps culture was staring to feel a little… sleazy?
+The whole change your life in 5 simple steps culture was starting to feel a little… sleazy?
 The longer I read this stuff the more I felt like I was hanging out at a used car dealership or a multi-level marketing seminar.

 - Lots of simplistic I did it and so can you stuff.